Seoul National University School of Law, Seoul

 Course Offerings and Credit

-HLS students enrolled in the program can choose from the College of Law and School of Lawâ€™s extensive course offerings, as well as law classes offered through the Departments of International Studies.
+HLS students enrolled in this exchange program can choose from the School of Law’s extensive course offerings, as well as law classes offered through the University’s Graduate School of International Studies.

-SNU professors grade students on a scale of 0-4.3, with 4.3 representing an A+, 4.0 an A, 3.7 an A-, 3.3. a B+, and so on down to 0.7 as a D-, the last passing grade.
+SNU professors grade students on a scale of 0-4.3, with 4.3 representing an A+, 4.0 an A, 3.7 an A-, 3.3. a B+, and so on down to 0.7 a D-, the lowest passing grade.

-Exchange students at SNU generally take between 6-7 courses, and HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
-Please see Academic RequirementsÂ for more information about course requirements and how semester abroad credits are calculated.
+Course loads will vary from student to student.
+HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
+Please see Academic Requirements for more information about course requirements and how semester abroad credits are calculated.

 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
-Korean language courses are also available on-site and fees may be fully or partially covered by SNUâ€™s Office of International Affairs.
+Korean language courses are also available at SNU, and fees may be fully or partially covered by SNU’s Office of International Affairs.

-The academic year at Seoul National University begins in March and runs through mid December.
-Spring semester begins on March 2 and finishes in mid-June, and the autumn (or “second”) semester begins on September 1 and runs through mid-December.
-SNU’s current academic calendar is available on their website.
+The academic year at Seoul National University begins in March and runs through the following February.
+The spring (or “first”) semester begins on March 1 and finishes in mid-June, and the autumn (or “second”) semester begins on September 1 and runs through mid-December.
+SNU’s current academic calendar is available on its website.
 There is also an orientation session available during the first week of each semester.

-Students interested in the Seoul National University exchange program should follow the Semester Abroad application process described on the Semester AbroadÂ Eligibility and ApplicationÂ page.
+Students interested in the Seoul National University exchange program should follow the HLS Semester Abroad application process described on the Semester Abroad Eligibility and Application page.

 HLS may recommend multiple JD students to study at Seoul National University each year but ultimately selection of the students will be made by SNU.

-SNU is able to offer housing for incoming exchange students in its graduate dormitory, off-campus dormitories, or family dormitory (for married students).
-More information about the dormitories is available on the SNU website as well as through SNUâ€™s Office of International Affairs.
-The Office of International Affairs provides administrative support to visiting international students and is an excellent source of information on housing, as well as on visas, health insurance, and life and culture in Korea.
+SNU is able to offer housing for incoming exchange students in its graduate dormitory, off-campus dormitories, or family dormitory (for married students), and off-campus housing is available nearby.
+SNU’s Office of International Affairs provides administrative support to visiting international students and is an excellent source of information on housing, as well as on visas, health insurance, and life and culture in Korea.
 The OIA also publishes Seoul Survivor, a comprehensive guide to life on the SNU Campus.